ramdacxp/dcache/README.md

 ## Server Usage

-Simply upload the `src` folder to your PHP enabled webserver and open the related address in a browser.
+Simply upload the `www` folder to your PHP enabled webserver and open the related address in a browser.

 ## Development Setup